 If you decide to register with a Dutch tax professional to do your Netherland taxes, the Ministry will give you an extended deadline – up to one year after the deadline – for your Dutch return to be filed.

 30% For Foreign Workers

 With 30% facility, the 30% rule is for highly skilled foreigners moving to the Netherlands for a specific job.
 When the worker meets the conditions for the employer, the employer can give a tax-free allowance of about 30% off of the foreigner’s gross salary – subject to Dutch taxes.

-This rule is intended to compensate for the extra costs the foreigner may face when moving to a new country.
+This rule intends to compensate the foreigner for the extra costs they may face when moving to a new country.

 Tax Treaty Between the US and Netherlands

-The good news is that there is a tax treaty between the US and Netherlands that helps Americans abroad avoid double taxation.
+The good news is that a tax treaty between the US and Netherlands that helps to avoid double taxation abroad.
 Double taxation happens when citizens are taxed from their country of origin and the current country they’re living in on their income within the same year.